HAKarlsson/KongligSK/README.md

 *Projected completion date 2025.*

 ## Kernel goals
 - Formal verification - A separation kernel should be completely verified.
+We will verify it in two stages.
+    - We formally verify the C code with respect to a formal model of the kernel and the RISC-V specification.
+This allows us to compile the kernel with formally verified compiler [CompCert](https://github.com/AbsInt/CompCert), and get a fully formally verified kernel.
+    - We formally verify the kernel binary using [HolBA](https://github.com/kth-step/HolBA), allowing us to use any compiler and thus get better optimization.
 - Security - A separation kernel secures processes with spatial and temporal isolation.
 - Performance - Fast context switches and IPC calls are essential for a separation kernel.
 - Size - A small footprint is essential for both performance and embedded systems.